Police searching for soldier missing from Army base

 Police in Fayetteville, North Carolina, are searching for a soldier from Fort Bragg who was reported missing on Sunday.

-Authorities found his car and cellphone abandoned in a Walmart parking lot, according to Durham, North Carolina ABC affiliate WTVD.
+Authorities found his car and cellphone abandoned in a Walmart parking lot, according to ABC affiliate WTVD in Durham.

 Sgt.
 Carl Seeman, 25, is a paratrooper with the 82nd Airborne, Fort Bragg officials told WTVD, and has served with the military since 2011.
 He has been stationed at Fort Bragg since 2015.